Unlike paid media, earned media lacks the tools to form trustworthy predictions about the outcomes, which can make potential SEO customers indecisive.

 It allows the customer to perform their independent research and build more trust in the projected outcome.
 Not only that, but they now have a point of reference for your pricing as well.

-As you have now navigated the ins and outs of the forecast, there’s still one more thing that might get the customer to find themselves in a loop.
+As you have now navigated the forecast’s ins and outs, there’s still one more thing that may get the customer stuck in a loop.

 Can they trust your agency on delivery?
 Would they be able to check the progress by themselves?